phoenixspokespeople/phoenixspokespeople.github.io/_events/2018-10-20-bike-bazaar.md

 Bike Bazaar vendors will be located along Pierce Street.

+Registration for vendors is only $5 to Phoenix Spokes People, and 10% of sales at the end of the day for Phoenix Public Market.
+[Register as a vendor here!](http://psp.bike/bazaarvendor)

 Free Admission and a raffle!
-Stay tuned!